 Tsagaan Sar literally means "white moon" as the white color represents purity and happiness.
 It usually falls on some three days between January and February or March, which are determined by a Buddhist leader beforehand.
 Regarding weather conditions, the end of winter and the beginning of spring are marked with strong winds and sandstorms, so it is advisable to wear a scarf to protect yourself.

 In some regions of Mongolia, families burn candles at the altar on this day.
-Mongols are also visiting families to exchange gifts and perform a traditional zolgokh greeting, holding each other by the elbows.
+Mongols also visit families to exchange gifts and perform a traditional zolgokh greeting by holding each other by the elbows.
 It's common to see people in national Mongol costumes carrying khadag—a blue, silk cloths.
 After a lavish dinner with buuz, sheep tails, and mutton, people socialize and drink airag—an alcoholic drink made of fermented horse milk.

 The best way to celebrate Tsagaan Sar in Mongolia is definitely within a rural family.
 Tsagaan Sar celebration tours depart from the capital city of Ulaanbaatar and also finish there.